kirbyt/site-www-thecave-com/_posts/2014-09-16-using-xcodebuild-to-export-a-ipa-from-an-archive.markdown

 ---
 layout: post
-title: "Using xcodebuild To Export An .ipa From An Archive"
+title: "Using xcodebuild To Export a .ipa From an Archive"
 categories:
     - programming
     - ios